FroMage/quasar/docs/index.md

 `SuspendablesScanner` will automatically add your entries to its output.

 Methods in the `java.lang` package are dealt with by Quasar internals and it's not possible to mark them as suspendable in any way.
-Other JDK methods can be made explicitly suspendable by listing them in the `META-INF/suspendables` and `META-INF/suspendable-supers` resources _and_ by setting the `co.paralleluniverse.fibers.allowJdkInstrumentation` system property to `true` but there should rarely be, if ever, a need to do so.
+Other JDK methods can be made explicitly suspendable by listing them in the `META-INF/suspendables` and `META-INF/suspendable-supers` resources _and_ by setting the `com.github.fromage.quasi.fibers.allowJdkInstrumentation` system property to `true` but there should rarely be, if ever, a need to do so.
 If you think you need it we suggest you first [get in touch](#getting-help) and discuss your case.

 ### Troubleshooting Intro {#troubleshooting}